 “We set up this website for family, friends and fellow sailors who are interested in following our journey,” said Lisa.
 In April 2012, they moved this website to a new platform to make blogging while underway easier.
 The new blog picks up where their last cruise left off, in Marmaris, Turkey.

 Both David and Lisa have been boating and sailing for most of their lives.
 From 1997 to 2005, the husband-wife team logged 4,500 miles together aboard their previous boat, About Time, a 32′ Endeavour sloop, on the Chesapeake Bay, the Atlantic Coast from New England to Georgia, and all five of the North American Great Lakes.
 From 2005-2010, they logged about 20,000 miles aboard Gyatso, sailing to the Caribbean, across the Atlantic and around the Mediterranean and Black Seas.
-In 2012, they resumed cruising in the Med on a part-time, seasonal basis.
 For details about their sailing adventures, visit Gyatso’s online Cruising Logbook.

 Gyatso is a 1985 Tayana 37 sailboat that David and Lisa purchased in Yarmouth, Maine in October 2005.
 Designed by American naval architect Robert Perry and built in Taiwan by the Ta-Yang Yacht Building Company, the Tayana 37 has a classic look with its bowsprit and canoe-ended stern.